Utah water conservationists respond to U.S. government’s Colorado River sustainability plan

-If you’ve even been to Lake Powell, you know that it truly is an oasis in the desert.
+If you’ve ever been to Lake Powell, you know that it truly is an oasis in the desert.
 However, it is an oasis that is shrinking at alarming rates.

 “The system is approaching a tipping point and without action, we cannot protect the system and the millions of Americans who rely on this critical resource,” Camille Touton stated during a press call Tuesday morning.
 Touton is the commissioner of the Bureau of Reclamation.
 She was referring to the critically low water levels at Lake Powell and Lake Mead.
 The two lakes are the largest reservoirs in the United States.
 They are vital to millions of Americans.
 Touton added, “And due to declining reservoir levels, downstream releases will be reduced again in 2023.”